-2) Means for organizational security policy "P.ROLES"
+2) Means for organizational security policy "P.ROLES", "P.USER"

-This security policy requires that roles should be defined independently from those of general users in order to securely manage the TOE.
+These security policies require that restrictive roles should be defined independently from those of general users in order to securely manage the TOE, and that user rights should be properly managed.

-This TOE complies with this security policy by defining the system administrator role with administrator right related to the security functionality and managing this role separately from those of general users.
+This TOE complies with these security policies by a mechanism that defines the system administrator role with administrator right related to the security functionality and that manages this role separately from those of general users, and by the security management functionality as well as the user session handling functionality described in Section 3.1.1.2.